EmbeddedOS/Linux/docs/linux_programming_interface.md

   - 2. C shell (csh).
   - 3. Korn shell (ksh).
   - 4. Bourne again shell (bash): This shell is the GNU project’s re-implementation of the Bourne shell.

+### 2.3.
+Users and Groups

+- Each user on the system is uniquely identified, and users may belong to groups.